Sexual Trauma Healing

 Solo Sensual Massage

 Massage yourself with oil, changing pressure, you can lightly pull on your pubic hair or press on your pubic bone, feathers, or fabric?
-Massage, labia, breasts, try a vibrator on the vagina, vulva, anus, perineum, read/watch erotica, create ambiance, grant yourself permission, even if you get triggered give yourself credit for trying.
+Massage, labia, breasts, try a vibrator on the vagina or penis, vulva, anus, perineum, testices read/watch erotica, create ambiance, grant yourself permission, and even if you get triggered give yourself credit for trying.
 Treat it as any other mindfulness exercise, and be present.

 Also, write a masturbation discovery log